gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/webhook-indexing-integration-gij-cloud.md

 The [**Git Integration for Jira Cloud**](https://marketplace.atlassian.com/4984) app offers a type of integration called **Webhook Indexing**.

 The classic full feature Git service integration gives you access to all features for the connected git servers.
 However, it requires two-way communication originating from outside of your network.
 Thus, you will need to allow incoming requests by updating your network/firewall settings.
-For more information, see [Allow list (whitelist) BigBrassBand Cloud.](/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud)
+For more information, see [Allow list (whitelist) GIJ Cloud.](/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud)

 Webhook indexing integration allows your connected git servers to work behind a firewall.
 This is its main aspect.
 However, the downside is that your integration will have limited features which are stated under the Connect to your Git server features table.